Starting a new year (transition)

 - I understand what else happens in school away from the classroom.

 Moving up from Year 2 to Junior School

 We take great care to prepare your child for the next step of their school journey, going up to Junior School.
 Writtle Infant School children will usually progress to our neighbours, Writtle Junior School, with whom we have close links.
 From the summer term prior to their transfer in September, our Year 2 children will have a number of opportunities to visit the Junior School.
 These include: a tour of the school, playtimes, an assembly, a morning and a lunch time in their new classroom.

 Our teachers also meet their colleagues at the Junior School to offer any help or information which might be relevant to help ease the pupils’ transition.
 We hope that this will make the move to their new school as stress-free as possible.
 Parents of children about to transfer to the Junior school will be invited to a meeting during the term prior to the summer break.
-Children with particular learning needs have additional support in order to ensure a smooth transition from the Infant to the Junior school.
+Children with particular learning needs have additional support in order to ensure a smooth transition from the Infant to the Junior school, for example extra visits.